Install the Splunk App for Infrastructure in a distributed deployment

 Configure data collection for the Splunk App for Infrastructure using the easy install script under the Add Data tab.
-You can collect data from Linux, Mac OS X, and Windows hosts. if you installed and configured the Splunk Add-on for AWS on a heavy forwarder, you can also collect data from your AWS accounts.
+You can collect data from Linux, Mac OS X, and Windows hosts, Kubernetes and OpenShift clusters, and VMware vCenter Servers.

 The easy install script in the Add Data tab cannot set up data forwarding to multiple indexers or a load balancer.
 If you are sending data to multiple indexers or a load balancer, manually configure data collection.